brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ## Resetting into Debug Mode via SWD

-Unfortunately, halting a running processor can lead to an indeterminate state, since we don't know exactly what was going on at the time the (asynchronous) halt command was issued.
+Unfortunately, halting a running processor can lead to an indeterminate state since we don't know exactly what was going on at the time the (asynchronous) halt command was issued.
 This is solved by resetting the processor directly into debug mode.
 In this way, the processor doesn't have a chance to do *anything* after it